tannergooding/designs/accepted/2021/workloads/workload-installation.md

 - How does the workload manifest get updated? - See update process
 - For Standalone MSI installer implementation, we should ref-count per SDK band, which means we can handle garbage collection / cleanup even if we aren't the highest installed version
 - TODO: How do we list all installed workload packs for .NET SDK managed install?
 We may not have the manifests available for previously installed versions which left workload packs hanging around.
+- TODO: Spec out package names and versions for each installer abstraction

 ## Open / TODO

-- How do we differentiate between 32 and 64 bit MSI installers?
-- TODO: Spec out package names and versions for each installer abstraction
-  - Integers for manifest versions?
 - TODO: What do we call the files on disk / xcopy / universal installer?
 - What happens when you have an standalone installation of the SDK that's being used in Visual Studio and you try to use VS's in product acquisition
 - How to handle versioning of workload manifests versus workloads represented as packages (e.g. apt)